abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 ### composition of matrix operations(Matrix Associative property)

-All the properties of matrix multiplication is valid here.
+All the properties of matrix multiplication is valid for the stochastic matrices also.
 Assume that $M_1$ and $M_2$ are the matrix operations applied on some state vector.
 The fact that matrix multiplication is associative and but not cummutative results in following equivalities and inequivalities.

 $$ (M_1 M_2)a = M_1 (M_2a)$$

-because matrix multiplication is associative.
-So first applying $M_2$ opeation then applying $M_1$ operation is same as applying the result matrix matrix multiplication $M_1 M_2$ to the state a.
+The above is because matrix multiplication is associative.
+So first applying $M_2$ opeation then applying $M_1$ operation is same as applying the result of the matrix matrix multiplication $M_1 M_2$ to the state a.

+since the matrix multiplication is not cummutative the following equation is true.

 $$ (M_1 M_2)a \neq (M_2 M_1)a$$

-because matrix multiplication is not cummutative.

 ## Notes

 ### What is Orthonormal Basis & Standard Basis?

-A subset {v1, v2,...,v(k)} of the Vector Space V with a inner product <,> is callled orthonormal if < v(i), v(j) > = 0 for any i!=j and 1<= i,j <= k.
-This means the vectors in the subset are mutually perpendicular to each other and each vector has length 1 ( means < v(i), v(i) > = 1).
+A subset {v1, v2,...,v(k)} of the vector space V is callled orthonormal if $\langle v(i), v(j) \rangle = 0$ for any i!=j and $1 \leq i, j \leq k$.
+This means the vectors in the subset are mutually perpendicular to each other and each vector has length 1 ( means $\langle v(i), v(i) \rangle = 1$).

-An onthonormal set should contain only linearly independent vectors so that it can be a vector basis for a vector space it spans.
+An onthonormal set should contain only linearly independent vectors so that it can be a basis for a vector space it spans.
 Such a basis is called orthonormal basis.

+### What does linearly independent means?

-Here linearly independent means no linear combination of vectors v(j)'s in the basis should form another vector v(i) in the same basis set where i!=j.
-The vector basis spans a vector space means we can represent any vector in the vector space as a linear combination of vectors in the basis set.
+Here linearly independent means no linear combination of vectors v(j) in the basis should form another vector v(i) in the same basis set, where $i \neq j$.
+The vector basis spans a vector space means we can represent any other vector in the vector space as a linear combination of vectors in the basis set.

-Common example of a orthonormal basis is for standard basis e(i) for the Eucliden Vector Space(**R**^n) where e(i) is the vector with 1 at the i'th position and 0 in the all other positions.
-Here n is the dimension of the vector space and i = 1,2,...,n.
-Here the notation **R** tries to explain that each vector in this vector space is a n-tuple of real numbers.
+Common example of a orthonormal basis is for standard basis e(i) for the Eucliden Vector Space(**$R^n$**) where e(i) is the vector with 1 at the i'th position and 0 in the all other positions.
+Here n is the dimension of the vector space and i = 1, 2,...,n.
+Here the notation **$R^n$** tries to explain that each vector in this vector space is a n-tuple of real numbers.
+We will learn more about this topic in future blogs.

 **Standard Basis**: Standard basis is a special case of Orthonormal basis where each vector in the basis has 1 in exactly one position and 0 in all other positions.
+The example of a standard basis of two dimension vector space is given below.

+$$ |0\rangle = \begin{pmatrix} 1 \\ 0\end{pmatrix} $$
+$$ |1\rangle = \begin{pmatrix} 0 \\ 1\end{pmatrix} $$